 Figure ~\ref{fig: barriers_in_optimization} shows energy values and nonstabilizerness measures as a function of the optimization steps for the best-performing QAOA run of each of the $50$ realizations.
-Fig.~\ref{fig: barriers_in_optimization} (a1) and Fig.~\ref{fig: barriers_in_optimization} (b1) refer results for a 6-qubits system using a QAOA with circuit depth of 12, while Fig.~\ref{fig: barriers_in_optimization} (a2) and Fig.~\ref{fig: barriers_in_optimization} (b2) report results for a 4-qubits system using a QAOA circuit with depth 14.
+Panels (a1) and (b1) refer results for a 6-qubits system using a QAOA with circuit depth of 12, while panels (a2) and (b2) report results for a 4-qutrits system using a QAOA circuit with depth 14.
 The success of QAOA is measured here using the approximation ratio, defined as $\frac{E-E_0}{E_0}$, where $E$ is the expectation value of the Hamiltonian for the optimized state, and $E_0$ represents the minimum energy obtained through exact diagonalization.
 During optimization, the energy initially increases, crosses a barrier, and eventually converges close to $E_0$ for nearly all problem instances.
 Despite the initial parameterization ensuring a good starting point, the optimization process allows the algorithm to escape local minima and reach a lower-energy minimum, closer to the ground state.
-The energy barrier that the algorithm has to go through during optimization corresponds to a magic barrier along optimization steps, suggesting that crossing a high-magic region is necessary for the optimization to successfully converge.
-A similar behavior is observed for the Mana data, shown in the lower plot of Fig.~\ref{fig: barriers_in_optimization} (b2), related to the 4-qutrit system.
+This energy barrier is accompanied by a peak in magic, suggesting that crossing a high-nonstabilizerness region is required for convergence.
+A similar pattern is observed for the Mana in the 4-qutrit case, shown in Fig.~\ref{fig: barriers_in_optimization}(b2).